bchurchill/badi-cal/README.md

 `npm run test`

-* Ensure that both examples still work -- especially the second example, which functions as an important test.
+* Ensure the first example still works.

 * If making breaking changes, increment the version number in package.json.